robingranqvist/prodwave.com/content/products/avc.md

 fx: 2
 arps: 1
 file__size: 247
+description: This preset pack is inspired by the one and only Avicii.
+It features presets inspired by a variety of selected tracks from his whole discography.
 ---

-This preset pack is inspired by the one and only Avicii.
-It features presets inspired by a variety of selected tracks from his whole discography.